DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 The signing base for the JWT consists of the base64-encoded version of the header, followed by a dot, followed by the base64-encoded version of the payload.
 The form is `base64(header).base64(payload)`.

 The JWT "header" is a hash, which typically indicates some basic information such as the algorithm used for signing.
+For example:

 ```json
 {